DrMemCS/drmem/README.md

 all cores of the system, further reducing latencies (or providing more scalability.)

 * **Simplicity**.
 DrMem is targeted for small installations so we want to minimize the number services that need to be managed.
 The `drmemd` executable, along with a configuration file that defines your location's set of devices, is all you need.
+DrMem also lets you define logic in its configuration so you don't need an external application to peform control loops.

 * **Accessibility**.
 Although DrMem is capable running in the background with no user interaction, it is useful to have an interface